 Our daughter had a blast participating in the Junior Ranger program while at Montezuma Castle, which helped her learn a bit about the history of the area.
 Plan for a visit of about an hour.

 After all that exploring, where are the best places to grab a bite to eat?
 While fancy restaurants abound, we found lots of young kid-friendly places to chow down in town too.

 1. Cowboy Club

-This moderately-priced and family-friendly steakhouse in the middle of downtown was our family’s dinner choice our last evening in Sedona.
+Cowboy Club is a moderately-priced family-friendly steakhouse in the middle of downtown.
+We stopped in for dinner our last evening in Sedona.
 The wait for indoor seating was a bit long, so we opted for the front patio on a warm night, which probably turned out to be an even better choice for people watching.

 At the recommendation of our Pink Jeep Tours guide, we made a lunch stop at Sedona Memories Bakery & Cafe.
-For $8, you can buy a delicious deluxe sandwich that is almost big enough to feed the whole family.
+For a surprising low price, you can buy a delicious deluxe sandwich that is almost big enough to feed the whole family.
 For a sweet treat, the cookies are top-notch and equally huge.
 My family dined like kings and took plenty of leftovers to go.

-More Arizona Travel Destinations:
+More Arizona Travel Resources

 Disclosure: Pink Jeep Tours provided one complimentary tour for media review purposes but I paid for the rest of our family to come along.
 All other attractions and experiences featured in this post were at my family’s expense.
 As always, all opinions are my own.